obeleg/SinetTechnologies-Documentation/README.md

 - Ms Excel for Data Cleaning [Download Here](https:/www.microsoft.com)
 - Power BI (For reporting)

+##Data Cleaning and Preparation

+Explorary Data Analysis involves exploring the Data some questions
 - What is the total sales by subcategory?
 - What is the total profit by shipmode?
 - What is the total profit by category?